A lot of you may noticed that Google added the Core web vitals to the GSC – Google Search Console.

 Layout shifts are very distracting and frustrating to website users.
 Just imagine you’re reading an article when all of a sudden elements shift around the page because the page was finally finished loading, and you lost what you were reading.
 The most frustrating thing!
 But what if you are using a trading website and suddenly loose a lot of money because of a stupid CLS issue?
 Things can get really serious because of the CLS issues.

 So CLS can create serious real life issues!
+No wonder Google is now punishing the search rankings of websites with poor CLS.

 How to fix a CLS issue?